Virtual Regatta for Volvo Ocean Race

 February 4, 2018.

-Short about situation for Today.
+Short about the situation for Today.

 February 27, 2018.

-This morning my virtual boat crossed the finish line.
-I have not so much to say about this Leg 6 from Hong Kong to Auckland.
-I have followed general recommendations by Zezo weather routing software.
-I hope I have learned from mistakes I made in previous legs and finished as 261st out of almost 60K boats.
-My congratulations to GB „Sideshow“ who made another great performance.
+This morning, my virtual boat crossed the finish line.
+I have not much to say about Leg 6 from Hong Kong to Auckland.
+I followed the general recommendations of the Zezo weather routing software.
+I hope I learned from mistakes I made in previous legs and finished 261st out of almost 60K boats.
+My congratulations to GB „Sideshow, “ who made another great performance.

 I hope to see Vestas 11th Hour Racing in the fleet company.
 Still, have no news about the collision.
 Regardless of the investigation, it’s not fair that this event is hiding from the public and causes rumors and distrust of organizers of VOR.